Luis Arráez: Minnesota Twins (2019–2022)

-was named winner of the Luis Aparicio Award for the first time in his career, along with José Altuve of the Houston Astros, as the year's best Venezuelan players in Major League Baseball.
+was named winner of the Luis Aparicio Award for the first time in his career, along with Jose Altuve of the Houston Astros, as the year's best Venezuelan players in Major League Baseball.
+His .316 batting average earned him the AL batting title.
+Aaron Judge of the New York Yankees, who led the AL in home runs and RBI, finished second to Arráez with a .311 average, denied of the Triple Crown.